syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/Customizing-PullableContent.md

 {% endhighlight %}

-The example code of the adapter and the template of the list view are not displayed here.
+The example code of the adapter and the template of the ListView are not displayed here.
 However, the source code of this sample can be downloaded here.

 ### Adapting ListView in SfPullToRefresh

-To add list view as a pullable content and to refresh the pullable content, refer to the following code example:
+To add ListView as a pullable content and to refresh the pullable content, refer to the following code example:

 {% highlight c# %}